 - creating a public relations and media campaign for Adult Learners’ Week; including running an ALW launch

-- designing and distributing resources for adult and community education organisations around Australia, including posters and bookmarks
+- designing and distributing resources for adult and community education organisations around Australia, including promotional material and collateral such as posters, bookmarks and shareable digital content

-- managed Adult Learners’ Week competitions for learners and providers
+- managing Adult Learners’ Week competitions for learners and providers

 - developing toolkits and resources for organisations to use during the Week.